City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sourdough BoulesOverproof before bakeShorten bulk/final proof windows using expansion cues
+Sourdough BoulesOverproof before bakeShorten bulk and final proof windows using expansion cues instead of relying on the printed schedule

-Yeast RollsRapid proof with weak springTighten proof endpoint and prioritize early oven set
+Yeast RollsRapid proof with weak springTighten the proof endpoint and prioritize early oven set so the dough still has lift left in the oven

 Seasonal Bozeman Kitchen Notes